ibm-cloud-docs/devsecops/devsecops-asset-based-evidence-collection.md

 ### Collecting evidence for assets

 Use the [`collect-evidence`](/docs/devsecops?topic=devsecops-devsecops-collect-evidence) command after each scan or test.
 The `asset-key` parameter must match the key used when saving the asset with `save_artifact` or `save_repo`.
+For detailed information about the `collect-evidence` command, including all parameters, supported tool formats, and CLI usage, see [collect-evidence script](/docs/devsecops?topic=devsecops-devsecops-collect-evidence).
 **Example: Collecting evidence for tests on source code**

 For tests run against the source code repository: